A

 Core Borealis Concept

-BM Score (Borealis Trust Score)
+BTS (Borealis Trust Score)

 A 0-1000 rating (displayed as 0-100) measuring AI agent trustworthiness across five weighted behavioral dimensions, anchored to Hedera Hashgraph as immutable proof.